 PropertyDescription

-Incident TypesThis property often gets confused with the Kind property.
+Incident TypesThis property is often confused with the Kind property.
 Kind is an internal categorization used by the Rootly platform, while Type can be customized to your company’s incident categorization requirements.
 The usage of this property is very flexible.
 Some companies use this to distinguish UI bugs from API issues.
 Others use this property to distinguish internal outages from customer-facing incidents.

 ServicesThis property lets you flag the service components that are impacted.
 Impacted services can be reflected on status pages.